-During the Covid-19 pandemic, each academy's personal development programme will be amended where necessary to reflect the needs of children and young people.
+As a result of the Covid-19 pandemic, each academy's personal development programme will be amended where necessary to reflect the needs of children and young people.
 The academies will continue to deliver online safety education as part of their personal development programme.